Magazine (firearms): STANAG magazine

 A STANAG magazine or NATO magazine is a type of detachable magazine proposed by NATO in October 1980.
 Shortly after NATO's acceptance of the 5.56×45mm NATO rifle cartridge, Draft Standardization Agreement (STANAG) 4179 was proposed in order to allow NATO members to easily share rifle ammunition and magazines down to the individual soldier level.
 The U.S. M16 rifle magazine was proposed for standardization.
 Many NATO members subsequently developed or purchased rifles with the ability to accept this type of magazine.
 However, the standard was never ratified and remains a "Draft STANAG".

 The STANAG magazine concept is only an interface, dimensional, and control (magazine latch, bolt stop, etc.) requirement.
 Therefore, it not only allows one type of magazine to interface with various weapon systems, but also allows STANAG magazines to be made in various configurations and capacities.
-The standard STANAG magazines are 20, 30, and 40 round box magazines, but there are many other designs available with capacities ranging from 1 round to 60 and 100 round casket magazines, 90 round snail-drum magazines, and 100 round and 150 round double-drum magazines.
+The standard STANAG magazines are 20, 30, and 40 round box magazines, but there are many other designs available with capacities ranging from one round to 60 and 100 round casket magazines, 90 round snail-drum magazines, and 100 round and 150 round double-drum magazines.

 High-capacity magazines

 In the United States, a number of states have passed laws that ban magazines which are defined as "high-capacity" by statute.
-High-capacity or large-capacity magazines are generally those defined by statute to be capable of holding more than 10 to 15 rounds, although the definitions vary.
+High-capacity or large-capacity magazines are generally those defined by statute to be capable of holding more than 10 to 15 rounds, although the definitions will vary by state.
 Other nations impose restrictions on magazine capacity as well.
-In Canada, magazines are generally limited to 5 rounds for rifles and 10 for handguns (with some exceptions), depending on the firearm.
+In Canada, magazines are generally limited to 5 rounds for rifles and shotguns (with some exceptions) and 10 rounds for handguns (with some exceptions), depending on the firearm.